 401(k) Tax Rates

-Your 401(k) withdrawals are taxed as income.
-There isn’t a separate 401(k) withdrawal tax.
-Any money you withdraw from your 401(k) is considered income and will be taxed as such, alongside other sources of taxable income you may receive.
+Your 401(k) withdrawals are taxed as income; there isn’t a separate 401(k) withdrawal tax.
+Any money that you withdraw from your 401(k) is considered income and will be taxed as such, alongside other sources of taxable income you may receive.
 As with any taxable income, the rate you pay depends on the amount of total taxable income you receive that year.

 At the very least, you’ll pay federal income tax on the amount you withdraw each year.
 Retirees who live in states that have additional income taxes, such as California and Minnesota, will have to pay that as well.
 (Some states are more tax-friendly to retirees.)

-You can calculate how much you’ll owe for income tax to help plan.
+To better plan ahead, you can calculate how much you’ll owe for income tax.
 If you’re using your 401(k) to replace your previous salary, you can expect similar taxes as years prior.
 However, if you’re planning on living on less and limiting your withdrawals, you might find yourself in a lower tax bracket.
 If that’s the case, you’ll owe less in taxes because of your income drop.

 401(k) Withdrawal Taxes and Early Distributions

-You might find yourself in a situation where you need the money in your 401(k) before you reach 59.5 years of age.
-The account is designed to be part of your retirement plan, but circumstances come up where you can’t avoid dipping into the money for other reasons.
-Down payments, emergency medical bills and education costs are a few examples of expenses some people pay with 401(k) funds.
+You might find yourself in a situation where you need the money in your 401(k) before you reach 59 ½ years of age.
+Though the account is designed to be part of your retirement plan, circumstances may arise where you can’t avoid dipping into the money for other reasons.
+Down payments, emergency medical bills and education costs are a few examples of expenses that some people cover with 401(k) funds.

-If this is the case for you, expect to pay a 10% penalty.
-This is on top of the income tax you’ll pay for withdrawing the funds.
-Remember, even if it’s paying for an emergency, it’s still counted for tax purposes as income.
-You’ll want to run the numbers, adding the tax and penalty tax, to see if it makes sense to pull money out early.
+If you choose to withdraw money from your 401(k) early, expect to pay a 10% penalty, which will apply on top of the income tax you’ll pay for withdrawing the funds.
+Remember, even if the funds are used to pay for an emergency, the withdrawal is still counted for tax purposes as income.
+You’ll want to run the numbers, adding the tax and penalty tax, to see if it actually makes sense to pull money out early.
 It’s also important to factor in the opportunity cost of pulling your investments out of the market.

-In some cases, there is an exception to the 10% additional tax.
-The IRS lists the circumstances where the tax doesn’t apply.
-Losing your job at 55 or starting a SOSEPP (series of substantially equal periodic payments) plan are two examples.
-You’ll still be on the hook for income taxes, of course.
+In some cases, however, there is an exception to the 10% additional tax.
+The IRS lists the circumstances where the tax doesn’t apply, such as losing your job at 55 or starting a SOSEPP (series of substantially equal periodic payments) plan.
+You’d still owe income taxes, of course.

 You won’t be able to get out of paying taxes on the funds you withdraw from your 401(k).
 However, there are a couple of tips and tricks that might help you lower the total tax you pay.
-Be sure to check with a tax expert or financial advisor if you want to be sure of the best course of action for your specific situation.
+Be sure to check with a tax expert or financial advisor to determine the best course of action for your specific situation.

 Bottom Line